 We continue north through the rugged and changing landscapes to the ruins of Byllis.
 According to legend, the city was founded by warriors led by the son of Achilles returning from the Trojan wars.
 Archaeologists have yet to find evidence of Homeric heroes but have uncovered a Hellenistic era stadium, theatre and fortifications.

 After lunch we will visit Byllis Cathedral, formerly known as Basilica B. Later we will drive to Berat.

 Today, we shift shift from Classical to Medieval times in the attractive town of Berat.
 The lower city along the riversides was the preserve of the Muslim inhabitants, while by agreement the Christians held the citadel.
 There are both Byzantine churches and Ottoman mosques to visit, as well as the Onufri Museum, with its spectacular collection of 16th Century religious artwork.

 We visit Durrës, Albania’s chief port and the starting point of the Via Egnatia.
 Here we visit the 2nd century amphitheatre, the largest in the Balkans, as well as sections of the mighty walls.

 This afternoon we continue to Kruja, the last bastion of Christianity against the Ottoman Turks and now an interesting town set in beautiful countryside.
 Here we visit the Skanderbeg Museum, to learn about Albania's national hero, and wander through the delightful Ottoman bazaar.
 An eclectic last day to truly represent the many ages and influences of Albania.

-This morning we transfer to Tirana airport for our return flight home.
+This morning we transfer to the airport for our flight home.